Akkatecture/Documentation/content/lessons-javascript/basic_concepts/events.md

 ```

 [//]: # (TODO LINK)
-> Please make sure to read the section on :ref:`value objects and events <value-objects>` for some important notes on creating events.
+> Please make sure to read the section on `value objects and events <value-objects>` for some important notes on creating events.

 ## Emitting Events